Does Synthetic Oil Sludge

 Oil sludging is a major problem in car engines, and it can happen to any vehicle that doesn’t have its oil changed regularly.
 Sludge is a dark, thick goo that forms when engine oil breaks down.
 It can clog up your engine’s moving parts and cause all sorts of problems.

+So, how long does it take for oil to sludge?
 The answer depends on a few factors, including the type of oil you’re using and how often you change it.
 In general, though, sludge can start to form after just 3,000 miles if you’re using conventional motor oil.

-If you want to avoid sludge buildup in your engine, the best thing you can do is change your oil regularly.
-How often you need to change it will vary depending on your driving habits and the type of oil you’re using, but most experts recommend changing it every 5,000 miles or so.
+Synthetic oils may last a bit longer before breaking down, but they can still turn into sludge if they’re not changed frequently enough.
+To avoid sludge buildup in the engine, the best thing you can do is to change your oil regularly.
+How often you need to change it depends on your driving habits and the type of oil you’re using, but most experts recommend changing it every 5,000 miles or so.

 By following this simple maintenance step, you can help keep your engine running smoothly for years to come.